Legendre polynomials: In multipole expansions

 where we have defined η = a/r < 1 and x = cos θ.
 This expansion is used to develop the normal multipole expansion.

 Conversely, if the radius r of the observation point P is smaller than a, the potential may still be expanded in the Legendre polynomials as above, but with a and r exchanged.
 This expansion is the basis of interior multipole expansion.

-Legendre polynomials in trigonometry
+In trigonometry

 The trigonometric functions cos nθ, also denoted as the Chebyshev polynomials T_{n}(cos θ) ≡ cos nθ, can also be multipole expanded by the Legendre polynomials P_{n}(cos θ).
 The first several orders are as follows: